 - you take steroids, such as prednisolone, every day for a long time (which means 3 months, or longer)

 - you've had a certain type of cancer treatment – some treatments can increase your risk of developing osteoporosis.
 Your oncology doctor or nurse will discuss this with you

 Talk to your doctor if you are worried about the health of your bones because of the medicines you take, or changes to your hormone levels because of the menopause.

 Alendronic acid is only available on prescription.
-It comes as tablets, soluble tablets that dissolve in water to make a drink, or as a liquid that you drink.
+You can take it as a standard tablet, a soluble tablet that dissolves in water, or as a liquid that you drink.

-Alendronic acid can be taken by adults aged 18 and over.
-It's occasionally prescribed for children with osteoporosis.
+Alendronic acid can be taken by most adults aged 18 and over.
+It's sometimes prescribed for children with osteoporosis.

-Alendronic acid isn't suitable for some people.
+Alendronic acid is not suitable for some people.
 To make sure it's safe for you, tell your doctor if you:

-- have had an allergic reaction to alendronic acid or any other medicine in the past
+- have ever had an allergic reaction to alendronic acid or any other medicine

-- have digestive problems, problems swallowing or any problems with your food pipe
+- have problems digesting food, swallowing or other problems with your food pipe (oesophagus)

 - have low calcium levels in your blood – alendronic acid sometimes causes low blood calcium, so your calcium levels could become even lower

 - have cancer, or are having chemotherapy or radiotherapy